CyberReboot/vent/docs/source/build_plugin.rst

 -docker
 -------
-All possible options (except links and network_mode) and their explanations are the same as the parameters for the python `Docker container run command`_.
+All possible options (except network_mode and remove) and their explanations are the same as the parameters for the python `Docker container run command`_.

 .. _Docker container run command: https://docker-py.readthedocs.io/en/stable/containers.html#docker.models.containers.ContainerCollection.run